Find out what you can do with your goods when they are being processed or repaired using outward processing.

 - identifying numbers or any other ways for us to match your re-import with your export

 - the expected rate of yield

 Re-import your goods

-We’ll also need to see documents that prove:
+We will also need to see documents that prove that:

 - the goods you’re re-importing were exported using outward processing

-- you’ve correctly worked out the amount of duty relief you want to claim
+- you have correctly worked out the amount of duty relief you want to claim

-In some cases, you might not be able to prove that goods you exported were used in the process outside the UK.
+In some cases, you may not be able to prove that the goods you exported were used in the process outside the UK.
 For example, when sugar is exported to a processing company and it’s stored with other sugar before being made into jam.